Supersonic-Sites/FinelyTunedTechnologies/content/about.md

     img_alt: Picture of the founder of Finely Tuned Technologies Richard Stokes
     cta: Our Services
     desc: >
-      <p class="text-base italic"> “It is very satisfying to provide a client
+      <p class="text-base italic"> <span class="text-primary">“It is very
-      with an automated and/or home entertainment system that compliments their personal technology needs and tastes.
+      satisfying to provide a client with an automated and/or home entertainment system that compliments their personal technology needs and tastes.
 Our custom designed systems not only enhance one’s lifestyle, but are also artistically sensitive.
-That is what excites the creative side of me.”<br>
+That is what excites the creative side of me.”</span><br>

       <span class="ml-2">- Richard Stokes, Principal.</p><br></p>

       <div class="text-xl text-gray-700 mb-6">

       Richard began his career as a journeyman electrician in Dublin, Ireland.
 Upon completion of his electrical apprenticeship, Richard then progressed into the world of audio-video systems design and installation.
 He moved to Vancouver, Canada, in 1991.
-His extensive experience in audio video systems design and installation provided a solid foundation for the management of the Engineered Systems Division of A&B Sound, throughout western Canada.<br><br>
+His extensive experience in audio-video systems design and installation provided a solid foundation for the management of the Engineered Systems Division of A&B Sound, throughout western Canada.<br><br>

       During the ten years as manager of the Engineered Systems Division, Richard’s team specialized in the design and installation of custom audio-video and home theatre systems for the residential and luxury yacht industries.<br><br>